Pennant Hills Golf Club: Layout and signature holes

+Repair and Maintenance Project.
+In 2024, the club entered into an agreement with the Player Group, of South Africa, to redesign the greens and surrounds to USGA standards.
+This Repair and Maintenance Program will replace all the greens originally designed in the 1960s by Eric Apperly.
+The program commenced in January 2025, and will be completed in December 2027, with 3 greens being upgraded every 6 months. with well-made temporary greens used to provide a full quality 18 holes during the reconstruction.

 Heritage listing

 In July 1994, the course was given heritage listing stating, "Golf course sited on undulating topography above Devlins Creek which runs through site.
 Conserving large stands of mature indigenous Eucalypts particularly Blackbutts, Bluegums and Stringybarks to 30 metres between fairways.
 There are also indigenous trees around boundary and on nature strips including Blackbutt, Smoothbark, Angophora, Stringybarks, and Turpentines to 25 metres high."

 Water Recycling treatment plant

 In the early 2000s NSW experienced an extended drought which resulted in rapid lowering of the levels of water storage within the dams in the Sydney region.
 In November 2002, storage was at 65% and by April 2003, the storage level had dropped to 59%.
 The NSW State Government mandated that when levels were at 55%, restrictions on water usage would be introduced, initially targeting house hold use, but progressing to business, and Local Government Councils.

 Foreshadowing the likely impact of the use of Water for Tees, Greens and Fairways on the golf course, the Pennant Hills Golf Club initiated a program to improve water security through the use of recycled sewerage effluent which could be extracted from a Sewer main running underneath part of the course.

 Commencing in June 2003, initial meetings were held with Sydney Water and Hornsby Shire Council involving agreement by Sydney Water for long term exclusive extraction rights of effluent carried by the Sewer main, and agreement from the NSW Environmental Protection Agency, to protect the local environment, population and waterways.
 The project was a ‘first’ for these agencies, which resulted in an extended approval process.
 The project was completed and officially opened in May 2008.